Protecting Yourself from Unsafe Working Conditions

 The intent of OSHA is to protect workers (excluding independent contractors) from:

-- Illnesses caused by unsafe health conditions in the workplace; and
+- Illnesses caused by unsafe health conditions in the workplace

 To protect workers from unsafe working conditions, employers must abide by workplace safety standards.
 Employers must:

-- Keep a record of injuries, deaths, and exposure to hazardous material; and
+- Keep a record of injuries, deaths, and exposure to hazardous material

-Safety standards set by OSHA include provisions for the storage of hazardous chemicals, equipment maintenance, fire protection, and protective clothing.
+Safety standards set by OSHA include provisions for the storage of hazardous chemicals, equipment maintenance, fire protection, eye protection, and protective clothing.

 What to Do When a Safety Hazard Poses an Imminent Danger